 Ricotta cheese is similar to Indian paneer and the Romanian cheese urda.
-Ricotta is a sort of a culinary carte blanche since it can be salted or sweetened depending on the need.
+Ricotta is a culinary carte blanche.
+It can be salty or sweet.
 For example, ricotta is a key ingredient in La Pastiera, a typical Easter tart from Naples.

 In the Emilia Romagna region, the budino di ricotta made with almonds, sugar and lemon is a popular dessert.
 I don't need to go on about the many savory uses of ricotta cheese of which one is a great appetizer I already have on my blog.
 I think once you've mastered ricotta cheese, you will never buy it in the store again.
 I know I haven't!
 I also love the spread it on some toasted baguette "crostini" with some raspberries and pine nuts.

 In order for the whey to drain properly make sure you hang the ricotta from your faucet.
 Every now and then give it a gentle squeeze..
-When no more liquid drips, it’s ready to be transferred to a glass container.
+When no more liquid drips, it's ready to transfer to a glass container.

 Note: you will definitely need a thermometer for this.
 I use a candy thermometer, however, if you don't have one you can use an instant read thermometer and dip it into the liquid every now and then.
 Now, here's a kitchen hack for you: If you don't have a candy thermometer, take a small office binder clip (not a paper clip) and place the rod of an instant read thermometer along one arm of the clip.
 Using a bread tie, tie the rod of the thermometer to the clip arm.
 Attach to the side of the pan!
 Voila!!!!
 Make sure that the tip of the thermometer rod never touches the bottom of the pan or your reading will be inaccurate.